RodriVale28/Bellabeat---Google-Capstone-Project/README.md

 **🛠  Skills Used:**
  * Inspected data with VIEW(), HEAD(), and SUMMARY()
  * Summarized and aggregated data(MEAN(), MIN(), MAX())
- * Created visualizations (scatter plots, bar charts) to explore relationship between variables
+ * Created visualizations (scatter plots, bar charts) to explore relationships between variables

 **Summary Of Steps**
  * Used aggregation functions to calculate the average of variables such as calories, total steps, weight (kg), and BMI.
- * Calculated minimum and maximun total steps and weight(Kgs).
+ * Calculated minimum and maximum total steps and weight(Kgs).
  * Used scatter plots to explore the relationship between variables such as total steps, calories, and sedentary minutes.
  * Bar graphs were used to compare averages and counts across users, such as weight changes and manual versus automatic tracking